In this blog, we explore what World Parking Day is and how Aucklanders can get involved.

 Through meaningful activations, like Parking Day, we can highlight the better, safer uses for our limited street space than idle cars.

 What is Parking Day, you ask?
-Across the globe, in September every year, parking spaces are repurposed.
+Across the globe, on the third Friday in September every year, parking spaces are repurposed.
 Car parks are converted into parks, social spaces, dining rooms, art installations, health clinics, wedding venues, free bike repair shops and even foosball table equipped lounges.

 Streets are reimagined as safer, greener and more equitable spaces.
 Parking Day is an exciting way to engage with urbanism, and to advocate for people-centric city design.

 The hope is that Parking Day will emphasise the need to improve the quality of urban spaces and empower people to get involved in changing their community for the better.
 Auckland is in dire need of urban enhancement, and it will require grassroots community members – like you – to improve our home.

 Parking Day is happening in New Zealand on Friday 16 September.
 Officially though, the global event runs from the 16 – 18 September, so if you’re busy on Friday, do your mahi on the weekend instead.
 We need people and groups to step up and get the ball rolling with Parking Day in Tāmaki Makaurau Auckland.
 Together, we can prove to pro-car Aucklanders that our streets have more fun uses than car parks.

 Auckland-based creative agency Fresh Concept turned Panmure parking spaces into whakairo (carving) studios in 2018 and a Henderson car park into a coffee shop in 2019.